HIV in the UK

 - 1.5 million people take an HIV test each year.
 Half are in a sexual health setting and half in pregnancy screening.
 More than 99% of all results are negative.

-- Of the roughly 4,300 people who tested positive last year (less than 0.5% of all tests), half are heterosexual and half are gay men.
+- Roughly 4,130 people tested positive in 2019.
+This is less than 0.5% of all tests.
+Half were heterosexual and half were gay men.

 - Late diagnosis causes half of all HIV-related deaths.
 These could be prevented with earlier testing.